Cyril-36/Jlearn/README.md

 Local development environment for practicing Java coding problems using a HackerRank-style interface.

-The backend exposes routes for fetching challenges, executing arbitrary Java code in a sandboxed directory and submitting solutions for automated evaluation.
+The backend exposes routes for fetching challenges, executing Java code in a sandboxed directory and submitting solutions for automated evaluation.
 A simple test harness compares outputs against provided test cases and returns a score.
+The dataset currently contains over one hundred stub problems copied from a single example so that the UI can be exercised offline.

 ## Directory Structure